If you have read any guide on property investing or attended seminars or training you will have heard the following:

-Property Investors Obsessed with Buying Below Market Value
+Real Estate Investors Obsessed with Buying Below Market Value

-A lot of new property investors and some experienced ones are totally obsessed with the concept of buying below market value.
+A lot of new real estate investors and some experienced ones are totally obsessed with the concept of buying below market value.
 They spend a great deal of time calculating bids they should make for specific properties while paying little attention to finding out the real market value of a property.